25 Cheap Garage Storage Projects You Can DIY

 Keep Ladders Out of the Way

-In just two hours you can Install pegboard on a garage or workshop wall to create versatile up-and-out-of-the-way storage.
+In just two hours you can install a pegboard on a garage or workshop wall to create versatile, space-saving storage.
 Add a bin underneath and you’ll have a spot for all the odds and ends that cause clutter.
-Here’s the step-by-step.

 Make a Pallet Dolly for Toting Big Tools

 I had a truckload of lumber to transport from the truck down a long hallway to my shop, and I wasn’t looking forward to carrying it all by myself, an armload at a time.
 That’s when I noticed a pallet leaning up against the wall and had an idea.